railwayapp/docs/src/docs/reference/app-sleeping.md

 ## Caveats
 - There will be a small delay in the response time of the first request sent to a slept service (commonly known as "cold boot times")
 - [Private Networking](/reference/private-networking) does not currently work with App Sleeping
-- Outbound traffic is excluded from considering when to sleep a service.
-For Railway to put a service to sleep, a service must not send outbound traffic for at least 10 minutes.
-Outbound traffic can include telemetry, NTP, etc.
+- For Railway to put a service to sleep, a service must not send *outbound* traffic for at least 10 minutes.
+Outbound traffic can include telemetry, NTP, etc.  Inbound traffic is excluded from considering when to sleep a service.
 - Enabling App Sleeping will apply the setting across all [Replicas](https://docs.railway.app/develop/services#horizontal-scaling-with-replicas)